- Mexico’s troubles

 Yet it was easier for Americans to forgive and forget than for Mexicans who had endured the American invasion and occupation.
 Mexicans held Americans responsible for the war and its attendant sufferings.
 As the Mexican newspaper, El Republicano, wrote on October 23, 1846:

-Many Americans similarly believed that the war was unjust and unnecessary.
-Their arguments and opposition to aggressive expansionism and slavery carried over into the next decade, helping to thwart expansionist American designs on Cuba and Nicaragua.
-Thoreau’s essay on Civil Disobedience became a foundational text for future nonviolent change movements.
+Many U.S. citizens also believed that the war was unjust and unnecessary.
+Their arguments and opposition to aggressive expansionism and slavery carried over into the next decade, helping to thwart American expansionist designs on Cuba and Nicaragua.
+Thoreau’s essay on Civil Disobedience became a foundational text for later nonviolent change movements.
 It had a profound effect on Mohandas Gandhi, who organized social justice campaigns in South Africa and Great Britain.
 Gandhi, in turn, deeply influenced Martin Luther King, Jr., who led nonviolent civil disobedience campaigns in the American South.
-King’s civil rights movement, in turn, inspired nonviolent revolutions against oppressive governments in Eastern Europe in the late 1980s.
-The advocates of peace and justice also helped establish just war and humanitarian principles in international institutions and law – via the Charter of the United Nations, Geneva Conventions of 1949, and human rights courts.
+King’s civil rights movement, in turn, inspired nonviolent revolutions in Eastern Europe against oppressive governments in the late 1980s.
+The advocates of peace and justice furthermore helped establish “just war” and humanitarian principles in international institutions and law – via the Charter of the United Nations, Geneva Conventions of 1949, and human rights courts.

 Historical interpretations and perspectives